 Taking Action Safety Talk

 There are many variables for success in anything you do.
-At work there are many qualities in those individuals who are viewed as people who get things done and are effective in their position.
+At work, there are many qualities in those individuals who are viewed as people who get things done and are effective in their position.
 One key attribute that successful people share is that they take action.
 Taking action is the foundation in succeeding at whatever you are trying to get accomplished.
-This basic principle is very important for success in every aspect in your work including working safe.
+This basic principle is very important for success in every aspect of your work, including working safe.

 Safety is one thing that does not happen by accident.
 Massive thought and action are necessary to ensure all workers at a job site go home healthy each day.
 This thought and action begins at the highest levels of management before work even begins and makes its way down to each individual worker completing their tasks for the day.
 Management can provide all of the training, resources, tools, equipment, etc., needed to work safely, but if each individual worker does not take action to utilize these things, then it is wasted effort.